benjaminnamo/CS3388-Computer-Graphics/Bezier Pen Tool/README.md

 ## Usage
 The program allows you to create Bezier curves by adding control points with your mouse.
 The curve will automatically be redrawn as you add more points.
 To add a point, simply click the left mouse button anywhere in the window.
 You can also click and drag an existing point to move it around.

-When you add a new point, the program will automatically create two handles that control the shape of the curve near the point.
+When you add a new end point, the program will automatically create a handle that will control the shape of the curve near the point.
+Interior points have two handles.
 You can adjust the handles by clicking and dragging them.
 When you click and drag a handle, you will see the curve change in real time.

-If you click and drag a point without a handle, the program will automatically add handles for you.

-The program automatically creates a closed curve by connecting the first and last points.
-If you want to create an open curve, simply add more than two points.

 # Files
 assignment3.cpp: The main code file for the Bezier curve drawing program.